• Contact

 Table of Contents:

-1. Abiotic stress effects on performance of horticultural crops
+1. Effects of abiotic stress on the performance of horticultural crops

-2. Melatonin: Biosynthesis, content, and function in horticultural plants and potential application
+2. Melatonin: Biosynthesis, content, function, and potential applications in horticultural plants

 5. Melatonin: Awakening the defense mechanisms during horticultural plant oxidative stress